-I am a Postdoctoral Fellow at Yale University and the VA Connecticut Healthcare System.
+I am a Postdoctoral Fellow at Yale University and the VA Connecticut Healthcare System, working for Amy Justice.
 I have been working on mathematics of deep learning functions and their interpretation in different contexts.
 I am also interested in Fairness, Accountability, and Transparency in applications of AI.
 Recently, I am working on biomedical and genetic problems, including medical images.